robinwhitmore/jekylltechdocs/_includes/custom/cloud_des/gs_cr_sites.md

 <!--todo: designer screenshot-->

 ## Suspend Access to a Site
-To temporarily prevent a user from updating their site in the event they are delinquent on their payment, their access to a site can be suspended using the `Site::disable` endpoint. <!--todo: add link-->When a site is suspended, access to the Weebly editor is disabled (the published site remains unchanged and active).
+To temporarily prevent a user from updating their site in the event they are delinquent on their payment, their access to a site can be suspended using the `Site::disable` endpoint. <!--todo: API: add link-->When a site is suspended, access to the Weebly editor is disabled (the published site remains unchanged and active).
 {% if site.project=="cloud"%}
-SSO loginLinks<!--todo: add link--> can still be generated for a suspended site.
+SSO loginLinks<!--todo: Cloud: add link--> can still be generated for a suspended site.
 Clicking on a loginLink will inform the user that access to the site is disabled and will point them to contact their administrator.
 {%endif%}
-Use the `GET /site` API <!--todo: add link-->which returns a `suspended` parameter with a value of `true` or `false` to determine if a site is suspended (the Cloud Admin also shows you if a site is suspended).
-A site can be taken out of a suspended state by making a call to `Site::enable`.<!--todo: add link--> ​
+Use the `GET /site` API <!--todo: API: add API link-->which returns a `suspended` parameter with a value of `true` or `false` to determine if a site is suspended (the Cloud Admin also shows you if a site is suspended).
+A site can be taken out of a suspended state by making a call to `Site::enable`.<!--todo: API: add link--> ​
 {% if site.project=="cloud"%}
-If you use the WHMCS plug-in, you can use that to suspend and reactivate accounts.<!--todo: add link-->
+If you use the WHMCS plug-in, you can use that to suspend and reactivate accounts.<!--todo: Cloud: add link-->
 {%endif%}

 ## Unpublish a Site
 In the event you want to unpublish a site you can use the `Site::unpublish` endpoint.
 This will unpublish the site, but not prevent the user from republishing, if they have access to do so.
 This API method should not be taken lightly.
-Unpublishing a user's site should be communicated far in advance so the user can take the appropriate steps to remedy the situation. ​<!--todo: add link-->
+Unpublishing a user's site should be communicated far in advance so the user can take the appropriate steps to remedy the situation. ​<!--todo: API: add link-->

 {% if site.project=="designer"%}
 You'll no longer be billed for the unpublished site.